jgrade2/jgrade/README.md

 #### JavaDoc

-This workflow runs whenever a push is made to the main branch.
+This workflow runs whenever a push is made to the `main` branch.
 It will build the javadoc and push it to the `javadoc` branch.
 This will update the javadoc on the [github pages](https://jgrade2.github.io/jgrade2/javadoc/).
 It uitilizes the native javadoc extension.

+#### Github Release

+This workflow runs whenever a tag commit is pushed onto the `main` branch.
+It will create and publish a new release based on the compiled jar file.
+This is based on the `gh_release` profile in `pom.xml`.
+Please see the `pom.xml` file for more information.

+*A note on this specific workflow:* There is no currently known way of easily getting both the ref tag and the ref branch name in a single workflow from the Github context.
+Depending on how the worflow is triggered, either the tag or the branch name will be used.
+Thus, the way branch and tag information is checked could break or be irrevelant at any time.

 #### Maven Release